-(b) When should a division or VC of an organization be sold or separated as an independent organization?
+(a) When should a division or VC of an organization be sold or separated as an independent organization?

 Successful organizations usually develop capabilities and expertise in areas that become an envy of others.
 Strategically speaking, if the division is no longer at the core of the business and the CPM model suggests that it is at a low level of capability then this division/VC can be subdivided.
-This divided or separated division will benefit from unrestricted
+This divided or separated division will benefit from unrestricted competition, exposure to different clients, and higher volume, among other factors.
+Organizations can leverage certain VC to achieve the maximum benefit by selling a VC to another organization, or rolling it out as a separate organization.
+Some examples of these kinds of transactions in the market place in recent years are:

-- → IBMs rolling over its laptop business to Lenvo and, - ✤ AT&T dividing into smaller bells.
+- IBMs rolling over its laptop business to Lenvo - AT&T dividing into smaller bells.

-(c) When must an organization buy another company to supplement its processes?
+When must an organization buy another company to supplement its processes?